matahino/Windowsforms01/README.md

 # Windowsforms01
-Do you have the option of not using a visual studio?
+Do you have the option of not using a visual studio?<br>
 I don't use it.
-But I really want to create an application.
+But I really want to create an application.<br>
 At the command prompt!

 I will do my best to create it using target:winexe.